Gyms and coronavirus: what are the risks?

 The additional steps include disinfecting all club areas with a hospital-grade solution three times a day, reminding people to stay home if they are sick and asking instructors to eliminate skin-to-skin contact, like hands-on adjustments during yoga, a spokeswoman said.

-Brian Cooper, chief executive of YogaWorks, sent an email to the company's clients, reassuring them that it was stepping up its cleaning processes "to keep our facilities a safe and welcoming environment for all students and staff."
+Brian Cooper, chief executive of YogaWorks, recently sent an email to the company's clients, reassuring them that it was stepping up its cleaning processes "to keep our facilities a safe and welcoming environment for all students and staff".

-If you're not sure, ask staff members what's in the bottle or take your own wipes to the gym.

-"I'll probably bring my own wipes," Dr Thomas said on Saturday of his gym trip planned for later that day.
-"I'll know that they're the right wipes and they have the right concentration of alcohol."
+"I will probably bring my own wipes," Dr Thomas said last Saturday of his gym trip planned for later that day.
+"I will know that they're the right wipes and they have the right concentration of alcohol."

-Diluted household bleach solutions, alcohol solutions with at least 70 per cent alcohol and several common household disinfectants should be effective against the coronavirus, according to the Centers for Disease Control and Prevention.
+Diluted household bleach solutions, alcohol solutions with at least 70 per cent alcohol and several common household disinfectants should be effective against the coronavirus, according to the Centers for Disease Control and Prevention in the US.

 The Environmental Protection Agency released a list of disinfectants against the virus.

-"This is mostly about how you keep from getting sick at a gym, but please don't go to the gym if you feel sick," Dr Thomas said.
-"Don't give it to other people."
+"This is mostly about how you keep from getting sick at a gym, but please do not go to the gym if you feel sick," Dr Thomas said.
+"Do not give it to other people."
+NYTIMES